 Unprecedented Drought, Heat, and Fire Repeat in the West, 2021

 It has become an unfortunate and disturbing annual Golden State dance during the last several years.
 Severe drought plagues the majority of the state, followed by extended record heat waves, followed by record catastrophic wildfires, followed by our analysis of the latest apocalypse on this web site.
 We now watch the unimaginable become reality: 2021 could be the worst water shortage and fire year yet.
-By August, the majority of the state was suffering under exceptional to extreme drought.
+By August, most of the state was suffering under exceptional to extreme drought.
 Dwindling water supplies forced drastic cuts to farms, fisheries, and cities.
 Farmers protested on the national news while the fishing industry suffered crippling losses.
 Water bills skyrocketed while local sources dried up.
 The Golden State’s legendary water wars were on steroids again.
 And these water woes extended far beyond our borders and across the West as the first water shortage ever declared in the Colorado River Basin was forcing mandatory water cuts in nearby states.
 Dehydrated ecosystems parched by brutal heat waves were burning in conflagrations that included the largest single wildfire (the Dixie Fire had scorched more than 900,000 acres by September) and second-largest overall fire in California history.
 And we still must anticipate autumn’s dry, desiccating offshore winds that usually mark the peak of the fire season.

 We add this September 1 update.
 The Caldor Fire made history by burning all the way across the west side of the Sierra Nevada Mountains and over the crest to the east side.
 (The larger Dixie Fire on the northern fringe of the Sierra Nevada may have been the first in recorded history to accomplish this, just weeks earlier.)
 As it expanded to more than 200,000 acres and raged toward Lake Tahoe Basin resorts, the Caldor Fire took center stage in media coverage.
 When about 21,000 people were evacuated, California’s beloved South Lake Tahoe became a ghost town.
 The following excerpt, from an August 31 New York Times article about megafires, summed up the latest western fires nightmare: “No matter how many people you have out on these fires, it’s not a large enough work force to put the fire out,” said Malcolm North, a fire expert with the U.S. Forest Service and a professor at the University of California, Davis.
 “You can save particular areas or particular homes,” Professor North said.
 “But the fire is pretty much going to do what it’s going to do until the weather shifts.”